 When creating an email or a web page, you typically need to add titles to establish a hierarchy in your content.
-With our editor, you can create title blocks so that the output HTML will render those titles with heading tags (H1, H2, H3).
+With the editor, you can create Title blocks so that the output HTML will render those titles with heading tags (H1, H2, H3).

 Using heading tags in HTML is important for accessibility, as users that need a screen reader can navigate emails and web pages according to their headings, listen to a list of all headings, and skip to a desired heading to begin reading from that point.

-- To add a Title, use the Title block available in the Content tab of the editor
+- To add a Title, click the Title block available in the Content tab of the editor

-- Drag it on to the stage to create a title block
+- Drag it on to the message editing area (the stage) on the left to create a title block

-Let’s have a look at the content properties for this block:
+Looking at the Content Properties for this block:

 - Use the Title property to select the proper heading style (H1/H2/H3)

-- The settings highlighted in red are the ones that are missing from the usual text toolbar and are applied to the whole block
+- The properties highlighted in red are the ones that are missing from the usual text toolbar and are applied to the whole block

 Using Title for desktop vs mobile

-By using two separate Title blocks and applying the hide on desktop/mobile setting, you can have titles with the same title tag (e.g. H1) but with different font styling.
-This comes in super-handy if you need to differentiate title size and style on mobile and desktop, while keeping the same heading tag.
+By using two separate Title blocks and applying the Hide on desktop/mobile setting, you can have titles with the same title tag (e.g. H1) but with different font styling.
+This is handy if you need to differentiate title size and style on mobile and desktop, while keeping the same heading tag.